Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: Foundational RSE competencies

 The re-use of existing assets such as libraries and pieces of code to improve efficiency and quality belongs to the fundamentals of software construction~\autocite{swebok_2014}.
 To discover software, RSEs rely on domain-specific knowledge and domain repositories, as well as research skills, discovering related software via software citations and metadata.
 To evaluate whether the artefacts to be re-used suit their needs, RSEs often need to consider the scientific context of their origin.
 For example, a paper that references the code under consideration might be crucial to validate its fitness for purpose or lack of suitability.
 Code that incorporates research-domain specific knowledge needs to be understood at a very detailed level and its re-use documented to meet standards of good research practice.
 Not only the technical compatibility needs to be understood and documented (programming languages, system interoperability), but also the underlying models and computational methods need to fit the purpose; this question often requires wider research skills and deeper understanding of the research domain at hand.

 \skillsection{SP}

-Another part of \ac{FAIR} software is concerned with publishing new and derived works and making them available for re-use by the research community and the general public.
+Another part of \ac{FAIR} software is concerned with publishing new and derived works and making them available for re-use by the research community and the general public, within the boundaries set by their institutional policies.
 RSEs need to have a basic understanding of common software licence types, including proprietary and open source licences and how ``copyleft'' and ``permissive'' open source licences differ.
 They should also understand compatibility between different licences, and the ramifications for re-using and composing programs.
 Beyond that, RSEs will need to properly execute the technicalities of software publishing.
-These include the application of licences and copyright statements, understanding and assigning software authorship, crediting contributors, maintaining FAIR software metadata and publishing software artefacts.
+These include the application of licences and copyright statements, understanding and assigning software authorship, crediting contributors, maintaining FAIR software metadata and publishing software artefacts on respective publication platforms.
 Finally, RSEs will need to understand the principles of software citation~\autocite{smith_SoftwareCitationPrinciples2016}.
 This concerns both the potential for reuse of their own work, which demands the provision of complete and correct up-to-date citation metadata for their software, as well as their own citation obligations deriving from building on previous work in the form of dependencies.

 \skillsection{DOMREP}

 Almost all research software is developed within a specific scientific domain.
 Some software may be able to cross boundaries, but the majority will have a home domain, with which it needs to be able to interact.
 The RSE then needs to be aware of any domain specific repositories that will contain data sets, catalogues, and other domain specific artefacts, in addition to software.
 The RSE also needs to be aware of how their software can interact with the existing domain-specific data repositories.
 Finally, they need to be able to assess and use software repositories - domain-specific or generic - for publishing software with the relevant metadata.